kjaymiller/vscode-explains-exception-handling-python/README.md

 # Exception Handling in Python - (VS Code Explains Episode 2)

+>**Note**
+> You are on the starting point branch of the video.
+This is expected to not run.
+If you want to see the solution, visit the [solution branch](../../tree/solution/).

 ## Why handle exceptions?

 Exceptions are errors that occur during the execution of a program.
 They disrupt the normal flow of the program and usually end it abruptly.
 Exceptions are a common occurrence in programming and should be handled to prevent the program from crashing.